TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/migrating/migrating-from-v2/migrate-using-migration-tool/_index.md

 $ $env:TTNV2_APP_ID='ttn-v2-application-ID'
 ```

-If you are migrating end devices from a private The Things Industries V2 (SaaS) cluster, you need to configure one extra environmental variable:
+Since migration is still possible only from a private The Things Industries V2 (SaaS) cluster, you need to configure one extra environmental variable:

 ```bash
 $ export TTNV2_DISCOVERY_SERVER_ADDRESS="<instance-id>.thethings.industries:1900"